Browse FAQs or start your search below.

 This means that the die line is the physical border of your label.
 You should design your label with the assumption that nothing outside the die line will print or remain on the label once it's peeled up from the liner.
 If you want your design to go all the way to the edges of your label (as opposed to it having a white border), consider adding a bleed.

-If you're using the Custom Printed Label Tool, click the "Learn More" button below to see the difference between the die cut and bleed.Was this answer helpful?
-140
+Click the "Learn More" button below to see the difference between the die cut and bleed or visit our Label Terminology Glossary.

 It depends on the material and writing instrument.
 Permanent-style markers (such as Sharpies®) work on most of the materials we offer, but other utensils may vary.
 If you plan to add handwritten content to your labels, click "Learn More" below to view a list of materials and their compatible writing instruments.